-Merced Will Begin Accepting Applications for Commercial Cannabis Business Permits (March 5-26, 2018)
+Merced Will Begin Accepting Applications for Commercial Cannabis Business Permits (March 5-26, 2018)--NOW CLOSED!

 Application forms are available for download below in the folder entitled "Application Forms and Schedules."
 (Please note that the applications were revised on 1/31/18 in order to include the Environmental Review Checklist, which needs to be submitted with the application.
 The environmental application fee for a "Categorical Exemption" is $123 in 2018 and will apply to most applications.
 However, if new construction is involved with your application, please contact Planning Staff to determine the appropriate level of environmental review.)

 If you would like to request a pre-application meeting with City Staff, please download the form from the January 26 workshop below and submit it to the Planning Division at email@example.com

 On Friday, January 26, 2018, the City held a workshop to discuss the application process for Commercial Cannabis Business Permits.
 The City was very pleased with the turnout of over 130 people interested in our application process.
 The schedule for submitting applications, the application forms, and maps for determining the distance from sensitive land uses were presented at the workshop.
 For a copy of the presentation and handouts from the workshop, please see the folder entitled "January 26, 2018 Application Workshop Materials" below.